entitiesofentities/msabuild/_posts/program/2014-9-12-draft-placeholder.md

 category: program_placeholder
 ---

-# A draft schedule will be made available in September.
+# A draft schedule will be made available in mid-July.